E3SM-Project/zstash/docs/html/_sources/usage.rst.txt

   $ zstash create --hpss=test/ACME_simulations/20170731.F20TR.ne30_ne30.edison \
     --exclude="archive/rest/???[!05]-*/" .

-The exclude pattern will skip all restart subdirectory under the shrt-term archive, except for those whose year end with '0' or '5'.
+This exclude pattern will skip all restart subdirectories under the shrot-term archive, except for those with years ending in '0' or '5'.

 Check
 =====